czcollier/czcollier.github.com/resume.md

    add-on developers.
  - Developed a search term suggestion engine that collects terms commonly used together among all searches issued.
- - Led development of a mobile app prividing significant product functionality for mobile users.
+ - Led development of a mobile app providing significant product functionality for mobile users.
  - Actively involved in developing future directions for cloud-based systems architectures for new company products.